codementality/docker-for-drupal-development/docs/lessonfour.rst

 When our MySQL container is started, Docker will mount our host directory, `data`, at the physical location `docker-entrypoint-initdb.d` inside our MySQL container.
 The official MySQL (and MariaDB) containers have a startup script that executes every time a new container instance is created; the startup script will import any `.sql` or `.sql.gz` files it finds in `db` into the database we created, `drupal`.

+While we won't be using a seed database in this tutorial, it is worth mentioning for those times when you start active development on your own projects that this is an option.

 7. Start up your application stack
 ###################################